alexhudspith/imgstitch/README.md

     imgstitch [-h] [-V] [-o FILE] [-v] [--crop-header-height HEIGHT] [--crop-first | --no-crop-first] [IMAGE ...]

+For any directory `IMAGE` argument, the contained images are used in order of filename.
+The output file path is excluded, if it would otherwise be matched.
+Subdirectories are not searched.

 ## Options

     -h, --help                     Print this help message and exit